reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

     ``ChemicalSystem`` is perhaps the main class in Reaktoro.
-An object of this class stores the phases, species and elements in our defined chemical system, as wel as provides the means to compute many types of thermodynamic properties, such as *standard thermodynamic properties* (e.g., standard Gibbs energies, standard enthalpies, and standard volumes of species), and *thermo-chemical properties* (e.g., activity and activity coefficients of
+An object of this class stores the phases, species and elements in our defined chemical system, as well as provides the means to compute many types of thermodynamic properties, such as *standard thermodynamic properties* (e.g., standard Gibbs energies, standard enthalpies, and standard volumes of species), and *thermo-chemical properties* (e.g., activity and activity coefficients of